BenjaminShinar/Books-Resources/CppNow2021/Type Design.md

 Two common strategies to improve locality:

 - The first is **allocation on the thread stack**, typically from a pre-sized memory buffer.
-- The second way is by **managing a pool of memory** to avoid system calls to the _memory manager_. this is the common implemenation of the `operator new`, but having a specific pool for each data structure is better for locality.
+- The second way is by **managing a pool of memory** to avoid system calls to the _memory manager_. this is the common implementation of the `operator new`, but having a specific pool for each data structure is better for locality.

 custom operators also have additional functionalies besides the main utility of handing out memory.